davemarceau/dadgamer/PacthNotes.md

+# v0.4: Homepage behavior (2023-03-08)

+- Updated the loading methods to show partial menus as it loads the data
+- Fixed loading status to properly display the loading icon

 # v0.3: Collection page cleanup (2023-03-03)

 - Allowed the games to wrap horizontally on larger displays for easier collection browsing